Barrie Gilbert

 In 1979, Analog Devices allowed Gilbert to create the first remote design center for the Company, in Oregon, to persuade him to rejoin the company as their first Fellow.
 This center developed into the Northwest Labs.

 On February 4, 2020, Analog Devices announced that Gilbert had died.

 Awards and honors

-In 1984, Gilbert became a Life Fellow of the Institute of Electrical and Electronics Engineers (IEEE).
+In 1984, Gilbert became a Life Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for discovery of the translinear principle and invention of the translinear multiplier.
 For pioneering work on merged logic, he received the IEEE "Outstanding Achievement Award" (1970) and later the IEEE Solid-State Circuits Council "Outstanding Development Award" (1986).
 He was Oregon Researcher of the Year in 1990 and he received the IEEE Solid-State Circuits Award (1992) "For contributions to non-linear analog signal processing circuits".
 He has five times received the ISSCC Outstanding Paper Award.
 He held an Honorary Doctorate from Oregon State University.
 In 2009, Gilbert was elected to the U.S. National Academy of Engineering.